Skip to content

 Frequently Asked Questions

-How do I know if a dining table is truly solid oak?
+How do I know if a dining table is really solid oak?

 Look at the side of the top: with solid oak, the grain runs through the side.
 With veneer, you will see an edge or a different wood.
-Solid oak is also significantly heavier than MDF or particle board.
+Solid oak is also significantly heavier than MDF or chipboard.
 Always explicitly ask for "solid" when buying a table.

-Is solid oak suitable for daily use by a family?
+Is solid oak suitable for daily use with a family?

-Yes — solid oak is robust enough for daily intensive use.
+Yes — solid oak is robust enough for intensive daily use.
 Use hardwax oil or matte lacquer for extra protection.
-Wipe away stains immediately.
+Wipe away spills immediately.
 A well-oiled or lacquered solid oak table will easily withstand years of family table use.

 Can I have a solid oak table made extendable?